mattsu2020/Wan2.2/README.md

 pip install $(grep -v 'flash_attn' requirements.txt | xargs)
 ```

+# Verify that PyTorch detects the MPS backend
+python -c "import torch; print(torch.backends.mps.is_available())"

+> FlashAttention is currently unsupported on Apple's MPS backend, so installing `flash_attn` is unnecessary.

 Set the following environment variable to enable CPU fallback for operations not yet
 implemented by Apple's MPS backend: